If you need money to cover an emergency expense, a payday loan could help you in Oklahoma.

 - Outstanding loans: 2

-- Rollovers: None
+- Renewals: None

 If you change your mind, you can cancel the loan agreement by 5 p.m. on the following business day.
+All payday lenders are required to be licensed.
+You can check to make sure yours is registered to lend by visiting the Oklahoma Department of Consumer Credit’s website.

 Payday lenders you may want to consider